Earlier Francis Marion Symposium 2013-2017

 Karen MacNutt: ”After the Fox in Georgetown” Karen concludes.
 (Lawyer, researcher and historian from Boston)

 Jack Buchanan: “ I have not the Honor of your Acquaintance but am no Stranger to your Character and merit.”
-(Researcher, historian & author: NY)
+(Researcher, historian and author: NY)

 Charles Baxley Around the Campfire discussion (Lawyer, researcher and historian from Camden)